lyteword/chspurgeon-tod/volume-5/psalm-105.md

 **Verse 16. **

-1\.All things come at the call of God.
+1\.
+All things come at the call of God.
 He called for plenty, and it came, for famine, and it came; for captivity, and it came; for deliverance, and it came.

-2\.The most unlikely means of accomplishing an end with man is often the direct way with God.
-He fulfilled the promise of Canaan to Abraham by banishing him from it; of plenty, by sending a famine; of freedom, by bringing into captivity. *G.R.*
+2\.
+The most unlikely means of accomplishing an end with man is often the direct way with God.
+He fulfilled the promise of Canaan to Abraham by banishing him from it; of plenty, by sending a famine; of freedom, by bringing into captivity. *G. R.*

 **Verse 19.** The duration of our troubles, the testing power of the promise, the comfortable issue which is secured to us.